3 deaths in Missouri as tornado strikes state capital

 "There's basically one building that's basically one story now," he said.

-The National Weather Service said it had received 22 reports of tornadoes by late Wednesday, although some of those could be duplicate reporting of the same twister.
+The weather service said it had received 22 reports of tornadoes by late Wednesday; some could be duplicate reporting of the same twister.

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
 The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport, where several injuries were reported.